zendesk/curlybars/README.md

 Every exception object carries at least the following attributes that can be consumed:

  * id: a unique identifier for the exception
- * message: a generic error message, that describes the encountered issue
+ * message: a generic error message that describes the encountered issue
- * position: a `Curlybars::Position`, pointing to the exact location to the error, meaningful for the `id`.
+ * position: a `Curlybars::Position` pointing to the exact location to the error.
+Meaningful for the `id`

 ### Lexer Errors

 During the lexing phase, a `Curlybars::Error::Lex` exception can be raised.

-Only one id is available for this exception: `lex`
+Only one id is available for this exception: `lex`.

 #### lex

-Example: the following HBS raises this exception:
+Example - The following HBS raises this exception:
 ```hbs
 {{! a string cannot be surrounded by two different types of quotes }}